palewire/first-github-scraper/docs/repo.md

 ## Save to GitHub

-Now we'll log our work with [`git`](https://en.wikipedia.org/wiki/Git), a command-line tool that allows us to carefully track changes files in our repository.
+Now we'll log our work with [`git`](https://en.wikipedia.org/wiki/Git), a command-line tool that allows us to carefully track changes to files in our repository.
 It is the open-source technology at the heart of GitHub’s social network and publishing system.

 The first command to learn is [`status`](https://git-scm.com/docs/git-status), which prints out a report card on the current state of your repository.